Are There Highland Cows in the US?

 Where Are Highland Cows Found in the US?

 Highland cows are found in many parts of the United States.
-They are often seen in northern states and cooler states because their thick coat works well in colder weather.
-States with small farms ranches and open land often have Highland cattle herds.
+They are often easier to find in cooler regions because their thick coat works well in cold weather.
+Many northern states and mountain regions and pasture-based farms fit the breed well.

 How Did Highland Cows Come to America?